President

 2024-2028

-Lauren is a development sociologist deeply committed to social justice.
-Her academic work focuses on enhancing opportunities for people to realize their full potential.
+Lauren Graham is a development sociologist deeply committed to social justice.
+Her academic work focuses on enhancing opportunities for people to realise their full potential.
 She studies how structural barriers contribute to marginalisation and identifies effective ways to empower individuals to lead lives they value.
-Her research primarily targets marginalised and excluded groups, including unemployed youth, people with disabilities, vulnerable workers, and children in difficult circumstances.
+Lauren’s research primarily targets marginalised and excluded groups, including unemployed youth, people with disabilities, vulnerable workers, and children in difficult circumstances.
 While she is dedicated to advancing theoretical research, she also uses evidence to create innovative policy and programmatic solutions to improve social development outcomes for excluded groups.
 Her work is highly relevant to policymaking and aims to ensure that research benefits the societies it serves.
-She is a Professor at the University of Johannesburg and is the Director of the Centre for Social Development in Africa, a research centre focused on applied social development research.
+She is a Professor of Sociology at the University of Johannesburg, former Director of the Centre for Social Development in Africa (CSDA), a research centre focused on applied social development research, and is currently serving as the Interim DSTI/NRF Research Chair in Welfare and Social Development at the CSDA.

 Secretary General